John Adams, Biography of One of America’s Most Important Founding Fathers

-Shortly after his return from Europe, in September and October of 1779, Adams was selected by the people of Braintree to represent them as delegate to the state constitutional convention.
+Shortly after his return from Europe, in September and October of 1779, Adams was selected by the people of Braintree to represent them as a delegate to the state constitutional convention.
 312 delegates convened on September 1, and soon thereafter they chose Adams, his cousin Samuel Adams and James Bowdoin as the committee responsible for drafting the constitution.
 The other two chose Adams to draw up the document, and he completed his draft on October 30, 1779.
-The Constitution of the Commonwealth of Massachusetts, ratified in June 15, 1780, is the world’s oldest functioning written constitution.
+The Constitution of the Commonwealth of Massachusetts, ratified on June 15, 1780, is the world’s oldest functioning written constitution.
 It served as the model for the U.S. Constitution.

 At the conclusion of the Massachusetts Constitutional Convention, he departed on a return to France on November 15 aboard the frigate Sensible.
-During this second stay in Europe, Adams was involved in negotiation a treaty with Britain that gave American ownership of all lands east of the Mississippi, secured the Dutch recognition of the United States as an independent government and the first commerce treaty between America and a foreign nation other than France.
-During his stay in Amsterdam, he purchased a home which was the first American-owned embassy on foreign soil.
+During this second stay in Europe, Adams was involved in negotiating a treaty with Britain that gave America ownership of all lands east of the Mississippi, secured the Dutch recognition of the United States as an independent government, and the first commerce treaty between America and a foreign nation other than France.
+During his stay in Amsterdam, he purchased a home that was the first American-owned embassy on foreign soil.
 In 1784 and 1785, he worked with Thomas Jefferson and Benjamin Franklin to develop trade relations with Prussia.
 In 1785, Adams was appointed the first Ambassador to Great Britain (Minister to the Court of St. James).
 Finally 1n 1788, Adams returned home.